Post Bellum: Memory of Nations

 The organisation has created an archive of oral historical testimony entitled Memory of Nations, in partnership with the Institute for the Study of Totalitarian Regimes and Czech Radio.
 The archive is the largest online collection of testimonies in Central Europe, documenting the stories of "war veterans, Holocaust survivors, political prisoners, as well as members of the Communist Party, the Secret Police, and the People’s Militias".
 Witnesses are interviewed in their original language, then translated into English.
 The interviews are then archived online, where they can be browsed using different categories, dates, places, and so on, in order to locate anecdotes and interviews regarding specific events.
-Initially, Czech Radio provided the technical support to carry out the interviews and witness recordings, and the organisation later began using Eye Direct technology to record the testimonies.
-As of July 2018, there are 8281 witnesses in the database and 4499 published witnesses, as well as over 60,000 images.
-Notable people who have provided testimony for the database include Zdeňka Deitchová, Augustin Bubník, Václav Havel, Helga Hošková-Weissová, Milan Knížák, František Zahrádka, Felix Kolmer, and Rudolf Bereza.
+Initially, Czech Radio provided the technical support to carry out the interviews and witness recordings, which were made exclusively in audio form and were available in wav or mp3 formats.
+In 2014, the organisation began using Eye Direct technology to record the testimonies.
+As of May 2025, there are 19,455 witnesses in the database, 10,872 published stories, as well as over 160,000 images and 65,000 clips.Notable people who have provided testimony for the database include Václav Havel, Helga Hošková-Weissová, Petr Pithart, Magdaléna Vášáryová, Milan Knížák, František Zahrádka, Felix Kolmer, and Rudolf Bereza.

-Post Bellum also developed an app, Memory of Nations Sites, with an interactive map allowing users to access archive materials from the 20th century related to their current location.
-The app is available in English and Czech, and won the Vodafone Foundation Prize in 2012 for the "Best Application Idea."

 The Memory of Nations Awards

+Since 2010, Post Bellum has annually presented the Memory of Nations Awards (Ceny Paměti národa), to recognise individuals who have demonstrated exceptional courage and integrity in resisting totalitarian regimes, defending human rights, and upholding democratic values.
+Recipients include war veterans, political prisoners, resistance fighters, Holocaust survivors, dissidents, and other individuals who resisted oppressive regimes during the 20th century.

-The Memory of Nations Award is awarded to five recipients each year, since 2010, in recognition of bravery in standing up to totalitarian regimes.
-Recipients are chosen from among 20 nominees by a panel of judges from the fields of historical research, journalism, and politics.
-The ceremony takes place each year on 17 November, the anniversary of the beginning of the Velvet Revolution, and is broadcast live on television.
-Each year, the award ceremony has a different theme.
-In November 2014, the award was presented to people involved in resistance to the Iron Curtain in the Czech Republic, Slovakia, Hungary, Poland and Germany, to commemorate the 25th anniversary of the fall of communism in Europe.
+Each year, five laureates are selected from a pool of 20 nominees by a panel comprising historians, journalists, and public figures.
+The awards ceremony takes place on November 17, coinciding with the anniversary of the Velvet Revolution, and is typically held at the National Theatre in Prague.
+The event is broadcast live on Czech Television and features artistic performances, documentary segments, and readings that highlight the stories of the honorees.

 The Run for Memory of Nations

-The Run for Memory of Nations is an annual long-distance run organised to remember and honour Holocaust victims, political prisoners, veterans, and dissidents.
+Established in 2016, the Run for Memory of Nations (Běh pro Paměť národa) is an annual charitable running event organized by Post Bellum to honor individuals who resisted totalitarian regimes and to support the documentation of their testimonies.
+The registration fees collected are used to fund Post Bellum's work to record, edit, and publish personal testimonies.

+Participants can choose to join the run from various cities across the Czech Republic or virtually from any location worldwide.
+Participants are encouraged to dedicate their run to a specific individual whose story is published on the Memory of Nations archive.